Richard Golian

 Heidegger describes anxiety as fundamental to existence—something that reveals the true nature of our being.
 Anxiety differs from ordinary fear.
 Fear always has a specific object—we fear illness, loss, or failure.
 Anxiety, however, has no specific object.
 In a state of anxiety, the world as a whole appears meaningless.
 Activities and relationships that we usually take for granted seem to lose their significance.
 This is not fear of something in the world; rather, it is a revelation of the fact that our being is our own responsibility, with no predetermined purpose.

-Heidegger explains that anxiety confronts us with the state of Geworfenheit (thrownness)—the realization that we have been thrown into the world without our consent, without a clear guide on how to live within it.
+Heidegger explains that anxiety confronts us with the state of Geworfenheit (thrownness)—the realisation that we have been thrown into the world without our consent, without a clear guide on how to live within it.
 This recognition forces us to confront our freedom and responsibility, reminding us that no external framework provides the meaning we seek.

 A key aspect of Heidegger’s conception of anxiety is that it grants us access to authentic being.
-When we recognize that our time is finite—we gain the opportunity to live on our own terms, rather than according to societal expectations.
+When we recognise that our time is finite—we gain the opportunity to live on our own terms, rather than according to societal expectations.
 Anxiety, therefore, is not merely an uncomfortable state but a crucial moment of clarity in which we can reclaim the direction of our lives.

 In the digital age, where algorithms and machines manage all practical matters, a unique challenge emerges.
 When everyday obligations that once distracted us disappear, we are left with only ourselves and one pressing question: What now?